intel/sawr/README.md

 to deliver training material.

-This repository contains both the hardware specification and the software to enable you to build and run your own SAWhR robot.
+This repository contains both the hardware specification and the software to enable you to build and run your own SAWR.
 For compute and sensing, you can use either the Intel&reg; RealSense&trade; Robotic Development Kit (which includes an UP Board and an Intel&reg; RealSense&trade; R200 3D camera)